HereLiesAz/BarCodEncrypt/README.md

   I had this dream where, in the middle of our conversation, Dwayne "The Rock" Johnson pulled out his keys and scanned the barcode of a coupon club key fob.
   "What was that?"
 I asked.
-  "Oh," The Rock showed me the fob.
+  "Oh," The Rock showed me his fob.
 "This is my password."

 Barcodencrypt is a functional Android application for sending and receiving encrypted messages.
 The gimmick, the central conceit, is that the decryption key is a physical barcode.
 You scan it, you see the message.
 If you don't have the barcode, the message remains gibberish.
 It's security through deliberate inconvenience.